batmen-lab/MIOSTONE/README.md

 ## Dataset

-Access the dataset used in **MIOSTONE** here: [https://drive.google.com/file/d/13A5OPZjv6DRPpjChz8MaKXcAEqG-CPeF/view?usp=sharing](#).
+Access the datasets used in **MIOSTONE** here: [Link to datasets](https://drive.google.com/file/d/13A5OPZjv6DRPpjChz8MaKXcAEqG-CPeF/view?usp=sharing).
 Please download the file and unzip it in the root directory of the project.

 ## Example Notebook